HEPACAM: Discovery

 Through differential screening of gene expression, over 200 genes were found to be either up- or down-regulated in a hepatocellular carcinoma patient.
 These genes were subsequently evaluated against a panel of human HCC specimens, leading to the identification of a novel gene HEPN1.
 Based on the sequence of HEPN1, the new gene HEPACAM was then isolated and characterised.

 Characteristics and functions

 Structurally, hepaCAM is a glycoprotein containing an extracellular domain with 2 Ig-like loops, a transmembrane region and a cytoplasmic domain.
 Matched to chromosome 11q24, gene HEPACAM is ubiquitously expressed in normal human tissues, with particularly high expression levels in the central nervous system (CNS), and is frequently suppressed in a variety of tumour types.
 Functionally, hepaCAM is involved in cell-extracellular matrix interactions and growth control of cancer cells, and is able to induce differentiation of glioblastoma cells.
 In cell signaling, hepaCAM directly interacts with F-actin and calveolin 1, and is capable of inducing senescence-like growth arrest via a p53/p21-dependent pathway.
-Moreover, hepaCAM is proteolytically cleaved near the transmemberane region.
+Moreover, hepaCAM is proteolytically cleaved near the transmembrane region.
 These findings indicate that the new Ig-like cell adhesion molecule hepaCAM is also a tumour suppressor.

+Mutations in the human HEPACAM gene are linked to forms of leukodystrophy, a group of inherited disorders characterized by degeneration of brain white matter.
+The protein produced from the HEPACAM gene was found to interact with the gene products of MLC1 and CLCN2, two other human genes linked to leukodystrophies.